 If you’re wondering about power outages in your area, the best source of information is your local power company.
 They will provide up-to-date power outage reports for your area and can provide information about repair times and any emergency situations.
 Most companies have a hotline you can call for updates.
 If you’re a Just Energy customer and you’re currently experiencing an outage, report your power outage here.

-What do Do During a Power Outage: Safety First
+Safety First: What to Do During a Power Outage?

 Whether during an emergency or a short outage, being prepared for an outage means you have everything you need to get by for at least a few hours without power.
 Do a quick survey of your home and immediate area.
 Avoid anything that could be unsafe or put you or your home at risk.